magmastonealex/WatAreMyClasses/docs/Data.md

 Data Locations
 ====

 - Nodes that are a part of the graph (So things that NodeCollection holds) should all be added to postgres in their own table.
-(Perhaps redis too for fast lookups!?)
 	- Need fast speed for the postitional query.
+	- Nodes are also stored in Redis for memory-backed cache of nodes.

 - Pathfinding results should be stored in Redis